May 26, 2026

 • Paramedic, EMT

-PCEs specifically refer to experience you have in hands-on patient care.
-You’ll also be able to list your general healthcare experience, which is much more broad.
+PCEs specifically refer to the experience you have in hands-on patient care.
+You’ll also be able to list your general healthcare experience, which is much broader.

 Healthcare Experience